 If the melanoma is on an arm or leg your doctor may advise that chemotherapy into the affected limb is the most appropriate treatment.

 The doctor may offer you a clinical trial looking at a new treatment.
-You can find out more about clinical trials on our clinical trials database.
-Choose melanoma from the drop down menu of cancer types.
+You can find out more about clinical trials for melanoma on our clinical trials database.

 If the melanoma has spread to another area of the body, this is a stage 4 melanoma.
 There is information about the treatment on the page about treatment for advanced melanoma.